20 Tips for giving feedback at work (best practices)

 3. Differentiate between constructive and negative feedback

-Before you give feedback, you need to understand the difference between constructive criticism and negative feedback:
+Before you give feedback, understand the difference between constructive criticism and negative feedback:

-• Constructive criticism usually centers on something the person can do to improve.
+• Constructive criticism centers on something the person can do to improve.

-• Negative feedback—also known as destructive criticism or critical feedback—puts people down instead of helping them improve.
+• Negative feedback, also known as destructive criticism, puts people down instead of helping them grow.

 4. Use "I" statements